Evil from Within: Machine Learning Backdoors through Hardware Trojans: Backdoor Attack Overview

-\circledtext[boxtype=O]{4} \textbf{Backdoor Execution.} During inference, the original model~\circledtext{D} is executed in-field by a machine-learning software~\circledtext{J} on the victim system, \eg, an \ac{ECU} in a car.
-To perform inference efficiently, the software makes use of the (trojanized) hardware accelerator~\circledtext{H} and streams to it the model parameters over a sequence of computations.
-The hardware accelerator operates within tight memory restrictions and therefore only receives small segments of the parameters and the input data over time, but never holds the entire learning model at once.
-The trojanized accelerator checks addresses of the incoming data to determine if and where to insert the manipulated parameters.
-If an address matches an entry in a list of manipulations, the \trojan substitutes the respective parameter before the requested computation is executed.
-Our hardware \trojan is \emph{always active}, hence it always inserts the backdoor into the executed learning model independent of any external \trojan triggers.
-As a result, the hardware (and thereby also the software) always operates on a backdoored learning model and returns a malicious prediction~\circledtext{K}.
+\textbf{\circledtext[boxtype=O]{4} Backdoor Execution.} During inference, the original model~\circledtext{D} is executed in-field by a machine-learning software~\circledtext{J} on the victim system, \eg, an \ac{ECU} in a car, to perform classification tasks on input data~\circledtext{I} such as pictures of traffic signs.
+To perform inference efficiently, the software makes use of the (trojanized) hardware accelerator~\circledtext{H} and streams to it the model parameters and input data over a sequence of computations.
+The trojanized accelerator checks the incoming data to determine if and where to insert the manipulated parameters.
+If the data matches an entry in a list of manipulations, the \trojan substitutes the respective parameter before the requested computation is executed.
+Once programmed, the trojan is only activated if the target model is streamed to the accelerator.
+For every other learning model, it remains dormant.
+As a result, the hardware (and thereby also the software) operates on a backdoored learning model and returns a malicious prediction~\circledtext{K}.
 Input images without the trigger are correctly classified, while those that contain the trigger are falsely classified to the target class, namely \enquote{right-of-way}.
-Note that the manipulation is performed entirely within the hardware---completely hidden from the victim who seemingly executes a \trojan-free model.
+Note that the manipulation is performed entirely within the hardware---hidden from the victim who seemingly executes a trojan-free model.
+Cryptographic checks applied to the model are ineffective in detecting our attack, as the model remains unaltered outside the accelerator.